textX/Arpeggio/docs/grammars.md

 - **any** to match any token corresponding to the rule that were previously added to the list of matched tokens (by **add** action) across all the state layers.
 If no token found, then the rule will fail to match.
+- **suppress** to suppress the rule so it wouldn't appear in the resulting parsing tree.

 In the RHS a rule reference is a name of another rule.
 Parser will try to match another rule at that location.